TRahulT/CodeMonk/README.md

        git clone https://github.com/TRahulT/CodeMonk.git

-2. After succussfull clone , Open the project in any IDE ( vscode, pycharm or any other )
+2. After the succussfull cloning , Open the project in any IDE ( vscode, pycharm or any other )

 3. Start the Docker Desktop application